TingRigger/TingJin/_pages/cv.md

 Bestseller (Vero Moda), Fujian, China | 02.2014 - 06.2014
 * Promoted to be a store manager after one month by heavily exceeding the sales target
 * Led 6 sales representatives and achieved sales growth by 120%
-* Set goals and plans, analyzed customer behavior, trained employees
+* Set goals and plans, analyzed customer behavior and sales KPIs, trained employees

 ---
 ## Education